ChristofSchwarz/qs_script_rest_api/README.md

 ```

 ### Working with JSON Body
-It is easier syntax to first put the Json block (APIs typically expect strict notation, that means
+The easiest way to provide Json in the API call is to  put the Json block first into a script variable and then to clean and format the variable.
+APIs typically expect strict notation, that means double-quotes around keys and values) e.g. {"key":"value"}
-double-quotes around keys and values) into a script variable and then to clean and format the variable:
 ```
 // Define your Json-Body here
 SET vJsonFilter = {